 Endometriosis is more common than most of us think but not much is known about it.
 And when not much is known about something, it leads to speculation.
 Some will even form their own theory on the subject.
-Here we have my Bitmoji in a unicorn suit to represent the ‘myths’ and 5 of the most ridiculous misconceptions I’ve encountered…
+Here we have my Bitmoji in a unicorn suit to represent the myths and some of the most ridiculous misconceptions I’ve encountered.

 “You’re not sick, it’s just your imagination.”

 I believe this is the most common myth out of the lot.
 Almost every woman who suffers from endometriosis will tell you that she’s been told this at least once in her lifetime.
-Unfortunately, it is one of the reasons that caused me to get a diagnosis later than I should have.
-For the longest time, I thought that the pain I felt was normal, that every girl having her period had it and that I wasn’t strong enough to hold myself together.
-I wasn’t able to show up for work often because some days, the pain was just unbearable and I will try my best to put up a brave front when I’m back at work.
+Unfortunately, it is one of the reasons that caused many of us to get a diagnosis later than we should have.
+For the longest time, I thought that the pain I felt was normal, that every girl having her period had it and that I was weak and that I should stop complaining.
+Some days, I wasn’t able to show up for work because the pain was just unbearable and I will try my best to put up a brave front when I’m back at work.
 It made some co-workers and boss question if I was faking my illness.
 Even now after being diagnosed, some people still question my pain.
 It may not be cancer or diabetes but it doesn’t mean it doesn’t hurt.
 Just because you can’t see it on the surface, doesn’t mean it isn’t there.

 “You caused it by (insert bullshit assumption here).”

-…”eating too much chocolate”, “drinking too much cold drinks”, “not having enough exercise”, “blah, blah, blah“, “yada, yada, yada“, “etc, etc, etc“.
+…”eating too much chocolate”, “drinking too much cold drinks”, “not having enough exercise”, “etc, etc, etc“.
 No. No. And no. No one and nothing caused me to get endometriosis.
 I’m just one of the many women who happen to have it in my system probably since I was born.
-It is still not known how it is caused and there is still no direct cure for it.
-So good try all you budding wannabe doctors, come let me clap for your effort.
+It is still not known how it is caused and there is still no cure for it.
+Good try you budding wannabe doctors.

 “Can she pass this disease to me?!”